; Budget 2024-25 - City of Wanneroo

 We then review how we can implement efficiencies to help lower costs for other services and programs, such as reducing the frequency of mowing our parks in summer.

-How does the City decide decide on the amount of rates income required?
+How does the City calculate the amount of rates income required?

 Required rates income is determined by forecasting the amount of money needed for the infrastructure and many services and facilities our community relies on and expects.

-City income is not generated through rates alone, and forecasting may include a combination of income streams including state and federal government funding, reserves, income generated from fees and charges and interest revenue.
+City income is not generated through rates alone.
+A number of income streams keep our community running, including state and federal government funding, reserves, income generated from fees and charges and interest revenue.

 Click below to learn more about rates and register for eRates: